fbpx

 Thus, Amazon’s one patent citing so many of its own clearly stated that they were building such a product.
 Also, all of these have been filed in 2006, while the first e-reader by Amazon was released on the shelves in November 2007.

 Kindle’s imminent massive success is not unknown.
-In fact, it sold out in 5 and 1/2 hours!
-The point is: had such stats been public at the time, the competitors would have already known that Amazon was planning something HUGE here.
+It sold out in 5 and 1/2 hours!
+The point is: had such stats been public, then the competitors would have already known that Amazon was planning something HUGE here.

 If the patent is a Continuation

 This strategy often results in a patent thicket: a cluster of patents revolving around one big invention.
-And this has been used by companies with the thought of creating a monopoly in that space.
+This has been used by companies with the goal of creating a monopoly in that space.

 If there is any Design patent filed related to the filed Utility Patent

-Look at this: One of its early patents 9,110,498 around a carrying case for a biometric monitoring device was filed in September of ’13.
+Look at this: One of its early patents, 9,110,498, was filed in September 2013 and concerns a carrying case for a biometric monitoring device.

-Further, a design (USD720249S1) with drawings similar to the invention and title “Wristband case” was filed in the very next month, i.e. October of ’13.
+Further, a design (USD720249S1) with drawings similar to the invention and the title “Wristband case” was filed in October of ’13.

-In fact, coincidentally, or not, both the inventions had 3 common inventors!
-All of this backs it up enough that there was going to be such a case for their device, and it is!
+Coincidentally or not, both inventions had 3 common inventors!
+All of this backs it up enough that there would be such a case for their device, and it is!

 If there is any Trademark filed related to the filed utility patent

-Further on, Apple filed for a trademark by the name “FACE ID” in early 2017 (Source).
+Further on, Apple filed for a trademark named “FACE ID” in early 2017 (Source).

 Thereafter, it released the feature with the iPhone X toward the end of 2017.
 So, that’s a pretty straightforward timeline, yes?!

-Well, companies often file marks to have exclusive rights to the brand name that they aim to build.
-In fact, some giants like Apple are so strategic about filing trademarks and hiding them from competitors, that they file these marks in countries that don’t have online searchable databases!
+Companies often file marks to have exclusive rights to the brand name they aim to build.
+Some giants like Apple are so strategic about filing trademarks and hiding them from competitors that they file these marks in countries that don’t have online searchable databases!
 So, nobody, nobody can know what names they are coming up with unless they can physically travel to those patent offices.

 Well, that brings us to the end of this curation.
-These pointers, all backed by logic and palpable use-cases, can definitely be used for reliably and wisely predicting the patents that are going to be converted into products.
-Also, we took examples of varying technologies to showcase that these pointers are applicable through industries and technologies.
-Therefore, the next time you go out predicting, do take into account the Future Triangle.
+These pointers, all backed by logic and palpable use cases, can be used to reliably and wisely predict the patents that will be converted into products.
+Also, we took examples of varying technologies to showcase that these pointers apply to all industries and technologies.
+Therefore, consider the Future Triangle the next time you go out predicting.

-Furthermore, identifying such hidden-in-plain-sight trends manually might need a fortnight.
+Furthermore, manually identifying such hidden-in-plain-sight trends might take a fortnight.
 Therefore, we have developed proprietary tools that work out this Future Triangle, eddies all the different logics, and foams the most striking, valuable patents out of a whole lot.

-On your end too, if you would like to stay ahead of your competitors, you can set up such a service within your IP department — or, go for more time- and cost-saving avenue: Hire a service vendor that offers such intellect.
+If you would like to stay ahead of your competitors, you can set up such a service within your IP department—or go for a more time- and cost-saving avenue: Hire a service vendor that offers such intellect.
 And well, since you are reading this article here, I’d like to tell you that you do not need to search for such a vendor.

-We, at GreyB, provide Prediction as a Service, considering a humongous number of comprehensive parameters.
-Therefore, with us being your service vendor partner, you could rest assured that you’d be implementing the right strategy and making the best decisions.
+We at GreyB provide Prediction as a Service, considering many comprehensive parameters.
+Therefore, as your service vendor partner, you can rest assured that you’ll implement the right strategy and make the best decisions.

 Want to know how we could help you?